 - In Quebec, only a general contractor may subcontract work to an electrician or a plumber.
 Some trade contractors (for example, a specialized kitchen contractor) may claim that they have always subcontracted this type of work, but they are in violation of the law.

 - Checking the validity of the licence before accepting a bid is not enough.
-The contractor may lose it before or during the work, causing you to lose your right of surety — in other words, you would have no protection.
+The contractor may lose it before or during the work, causing you to lose your right to surety — in other words, you would have no protection.

 - There is no early warning system if your contractor’s licence is revoked.
 So you should check it often during your project (like Reno-Assistance does for its customers).